-All William and Mary students are required to demonstrate proficiency in a foreign language commensurate with the 202/203 level at William & Mary before they graduate.
+The Undergraduate Catalog states that all students will have proficiency in a foreign language at the 202/203 level.
 A foreign language is understood to mean a natural language other than English.
-Completion of the foreign language requirement is accomplished in any of the following ways:
+You can complete your foreign language requirement in any of the following ways:

-- a score of at least 600 in a modern foreign language or 650 in Latin on the College Board SAT II subject test taken prior to matriculation at the College;
+- a score of at least 600 in a modern foreign language or 650 in Latin on the College Board SAT II subject test taken before you enter W&M,

-- completion of a college language course taught in the original language at or above the 202/203 level at the College of William & Mary;
+- completion of a college language course at or above the 202 level,

 - one of the languages taught at W&M was the language of instruction in the high school from which the student graduated,

 - a score of "intermediate" or higher on the ACTFL standardized test for this language.

 Students seeking to demonstrate proficiency in a modern foreign language not currently offered at William & Mary may do so by documenting one of the following:

 - this was the language of instruction in the high school from which you graduated,